getgauge/docs.gauge.org/getting_started/running-a-specification.rst

 A test specification (spec) is a detailed statement of what will be tested.
 In Gauge, these are written in a spec file.To learn more about how specifications work you can look at the owerview section.

-Running the specification using VS Code
+.. cssclass:: MacOS-javascript-vscode display-content Using VS Code
 ---------------------------------------
 Step 1
 ++++++